-Once we have the keyword list completed and mapped to the appropriate pages of the website, we begin the process of content optimization.
+Once we have the keyword list completed and mapped to the appropriate pages of the website, we begin the process of content creation & its optimization.
 While keyword stuffing can have a negative impact on SEO keyword ranking, the proper keyword density, variety and usage are an important part of getting to the top of page 1.
 We still write content for humans first, and secondly for search bots to crawl and index based on their content.
 Proper use of target keywords on the page, along with a suitable amount of content (we recommend 350-500 words per page as a minimum) are key elements to a successful SEO plan.

 While our list of on-page SEO is quite long, some of the most important aspects include Title Tags, Meta Descriptions, Schema Markup and Internal Linking.
 The Title Tags shows up first on the search engine results page (SERP) and is the most important SEO element.
 The Meta Description is below the Title Tag and is the black text on the SERP.